 - Mississippi State University School of Veterinary Medicine

 - St. Matthew University School of Veterinary Medicine—Grand Cayman Islands

-In order to gain acceptance into a veterinary medical school, you must accomplish four things:
+In order to gain acceptance into a veterinary medical school, you must accomplish five things:

 College Course Prerequisites

 The course prerequisites for admission vary significantly across veterinary medicine programs.
-Our advisers will help you with the specific requirements for your program.
-You can also visit the institutional website to determine what courses are required by each doctoral program.
-The most commonly required course prerequisites are below:
+To that end, visit the program websites to determine what courses are required by each doctoral program.
+The most common course prerequisites are:

 - *Animal Nutrition (3 credits)